nh916/pure-js-timer/README.md

 /* starts the timer
-Takes the amount that the developer wants the timer to run for takes the ID that the developer wants to put the timer inside of when the timer hits 0 it stops itself */
+Takes the amount that the developer wants the timer to run for takes the elementID that the developer wants to put the timer inside of when the timer hits 0 it stops itself */

 function startTimer(amount, id = 'timer') {